colab-coop/dev-practices/README.md

 to take another course.
 For example, some may feel that the use of pure CSS over SASS when possible is a best practice.

+####Tutorials/Notes
+Tutorials and notes may be placed in subfolders.
+For instance, in the css-sass folder, there is a folder called "flexbox" which may contain documentation of bugs in the flexbox specification or tutorials about flexbox.

 ###Procedure
 We all participate in creating best practices and standards.
 If you want to recommend a standard or best practice, branch and create a pull request.
 Most